 Molluscan shellfish include bivalves such as oysters, clams, mussels, and scallops.

-Through the National Shellfish Sanitation Program (NSSP), FDA, other federal agencies, state regulatory agencies, tribes, academia, and the shellfish industry work together in a cooperative program to keep molluscan shellfish safe for consumption by adhering to strict controls on their growing, harvesting, processing, packaging, and transport.
+Through the National Shellfish Sanitation Program (NSSP), FDA and other federal agencies including state regulatory agencies, tribes, academia, and the shellfish industry work together in a cooperative program to keep molluscan shellfish safe for consumption by adhering to strict controls on their growing, harvesting, processing, packaging, and transport.

 The cooperative program has four components to help keep contaminated molluscan shellfish out of the marketplace: